The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 Additionally, Series 4 now features 16GB of storage capacity across all models.
 The standard Series 3 (and all prior Watches) had 8GB, with 5.2GB of usable space, which was enough for a small assortment of apps and a playlist or two of synchronized music.
 Last year’s more expensive cellular version came with 16GB of capacity — 12.6GB usable — so now everyone has the extra space.

 Unless you really want to load up your Watch with apps or music, the capacity change probably won’t mean much to you, but it’s nice to have enough room for pretty much anything the Watch might need at this point in time.
-The fact that the Watch performs so much better might encourage people to actually start using previously-developed apps, assuming they haven’t been discontinued — unfortunately, many have.
+The fact that the Watch performs so much better might encourage people to actually start using previously developed apps, assuming they haven’t been discontinued — unfortunately, many have.

 7. Faster wireless and tweaked cellular